 1. Doctor up your insurance website

-But isn’t enough to just be mobile-friendly.
-Your website needs to load in under three seconds—47 percent of people expect a web page to load in two seconds or less!
+But it isn’t enough to just be mobile-friendly.
+Your website needs to load in under three seconds—47% of people expect a web page to load in two seconds or less!
 Considering the average mobile page speed is 15 seconds, you have work to do.

 Go here and test your site speed and usability.
 If it’s red, you’ve got a problem.
 Here—take a look at how you stack up against a couple of your big-time competitors: